Sir John Orde, 1st Baronet: The Spanish squadron

-Orde's squadron of six ships of the line were stationed off Cadiz when Villeneuve arrived with the Toulon fleet in April 1805.
+Orde's squadron of six ships of the line were stationed off Cádiz when Villeneuve arrived with the Toulon fleet in April 1805.
 Orde's ships, which were busy revictualling at the time, cast off their store ships and hastily formed line of battle.
 Villeneuve however, with his eleven ships of the line and six frigates, made no attempt to engage the squadron.
 Greatly outnumbered, Orde retired, an act that earned him condemnation from some, Nelson included.
 Villeneuve gathered the ships that were ready to sail and put to sea again.
 Orde believed they were bound for the English Channel but in fact Villeneuve was on his way to the West Indies.
 Orde therefore took his squadron north to rendezvous with the Channel Fleet.
 Although technically correct, Orde's behaviour was not in accordance with the country's mood at the time and he was ordered to strike his flag.
 He never served at sea again.

-In 1807, Orde became the member of parliament for Yarmouth, Isle of Wight and served in that capacity until his death on 19 February 1824.
+In 1807, Orde became the member of Parliament for Yarmouth, Isle of Wight and served in that capacity until his death on 19 February 1824.

 Orde never appeared to reciprocate Nelson's animosity and was one of the pall-bearers at Nelson's funeral in January 1806.